 HOPCA Board of Directors.

-6. If so determined to be a nuisance or danger, the Owner or pet caregiver must immediately isolate theanimal and will have two days to remove the pet from Heritage Oak Park.
+3. If so determined to be a nuisance or danger, the owner or caregiver must immediately isolate the animal and will have two days to remove it from Heritage Oak Park.

 Husky (Siberian or Husky Type)

 Wolf or Wolf breed